jirulak02/jirulak02/README.md

 ### A full-stack web developer from Prague

-- I'm currently building a notifications web app
+- I'm currently upgrading my current projects and websites
 - In the future I also want to start building mobile apps

 ## Programming languages